 The Adopter Hub

-AfC Virtual School also works in partnership with The Adopter Hub, a charity dedicated to providing online support, learning opportunities and information for both adopters and professionals working with adoptive families.
+AfC Virtual School also works in partnership with The Adopter Hub, a charity dedicated to providing online support, learning opportunities and information for adopters, special guardians, foster carers and professionals working with adoptive families.

 The Adopter Hub offers trained 'adopter peer supporters' who provide a listening ear through a one-to-one live web-chat service.